UBC-MDS/online_news_popularity/README.md

-# online-news-popularity_group08
+# Online News Popularity

+- Authors: Nagraj Rao, Linhan Cai, Jennifer Hoang

-Assessing factors associated with online news popularity for DSCI 522
+A project assessing factors associated with online news popularity in accordance with DSCI 522 (Data Science Workflows) for the Master of Data Science Program at the University of British Columbia.